ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 This will take a while.

 ### Remote access
-Connect to the lab computer as before and run jupyter.
+Still connected to the lab computer we run jupyter.

 ```bash
 (tensorflow) $ jupyter notebook --no-browser --ip=* --port=8889
 ```
 **Warning**: ip=* will allow anyone on the same network to access your python notebooks.
 You can read [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html) how to secure your jupyter server.

 In order to access our notebooks we will create an SSH tunnel from our personal machine to the lab machine.
-Create a local SOCKS server to forward everything through an SSH tunnel over the public server.
+Create a local SOCKS server to forward everything through an SSH tunnel through the public server which we used to access our lab machine.

 ```bash
 $ ssh -C -D 1080 -N -t entry ssh lab01
 ```
 We can no add 127.0.0.1:1080 as our SOCKS proxy in our browser.
-You should then be able to connect to the jupyter server using the hostname of your lab machine and the jupyter port 8889.
+You should then be able to connect to the jupyter server using the hostname of your lab machine and the jupyter port.

 ```bash
 pc-01.lab.university.edu:8889
 ```

 ### Test Tensorflow
-You should not only run the hello world example of Tensorflow but actually train a simple mnist model in order to make sure that your system is working correct and is using the GPU.
+You should not only run the hello world example of tensorflow but actually train a simple mnist model in order to make sure that your system is working correct and is using the GPU.
 Create a new notebook in jupyter and use the following code to perform some operations on the GPU.

 ```python
 import tensorflow as tf